surveyjs/code-examples/blogpost-apps/local-first-form-builder/README.md

 ## How to Run

 1. Clone this repository
-2. Open `index.html` directly in a browser — no server required
+2. Open `index.html` directly in a browser

-This demo is static and runs 100% in the browser.